What is Combivent Respimat?

 Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.

 To make sure this medicine is not causing harmful effects on your lungs, you may need to have chest X rays or other frequent lung function tests.

 Store at room temperature away from moisture, heat, and light.
 Do not freeze.
 Keep each vial in its foil pouch until you are ready to use it.

 Keep the cover on your inhaler when not in use.
 Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.

 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of albuterol and ipratropium can be fatal.
+An overdose of Combivent Respimat can be fatal.
 Overdose symptoms may include chest pain, fast or pounding heartbeats, tremors, dry mouth, extreme thirst, muscle weakness or limp feeling, severe headache, pounding in your neck or ears, or feeling like you might pass out.

-What should I avoid while using Combivent Respimat (albuterol and ipratropium inhalation)?
+What should I avoid while using albuterol and ipratropium inhalation?